JuanParker1/GoldenGate-For-Bigdata/GoldenGate Replication to AWS Kinesis.md

 # Oracle to AWS Kinesis Replication.
 Now we will be working on the Target machine.We have a trail file created in the GGBD home in the /dirdat/oraTrails directory with the name tr.
-We will be using this trail file to send to a Kafka topic.
+We will be using this trail file to send to a Kinesis Stream.

 1. Copy the kinesis.props & kinesis.prm file to dirprm folder in your Golden Gate installation folder in your target machine from ./dirprm Directory.
 ![](kineisis_1.PNG)